Sales and Marketing

 Decision: In the final stage — decision — it’s time to seal the deal.
 You can do this by creating content that shows social proof, such as case studies, testimonials, use cases and reports on how to use your product or service.

 Design a training and coaching process for onboarding new talent and ongoing coaching for your sales teams.
-To pull this off, you need a simple playbook that’s accessible and easy to implement, detailing on sales enabled content to use at each stage of the sales cycle.
+To pull this off, you need a simple playbook that’s accessible and easy to implement, detailing sales-enabled content to use at each stage of the sales cycle.

 This roadmap will help your sales teams navigate through the buyers funnel and close more deals.
 Some of the information you may want to include are: